LQNguyen05-max/HygieiaChat/README.md

 # 🤖 AI-Driven Healthcare Chatbot

 An intelligent, conversational chatbot designed to assist patients with health-related queries, symptom checking, appointment scheduling, and more — using AI and natural language processing (NLP).
+Adding a Chatbot + Facial Recognition + an SaaS service + extra (mobile application)

 ---